MieuxVoter/majority-judgment-library-elixir/README.md

 ## Disclaimer

 This is our first Elixir project.
+It will show in the code.
 This codebase needs a review by an experimented alchemist.
+Please?
+We're all in this together !